xavierchia/xavierchia.github.io/_posts/2023-12-28-cold-email-secret.md

 They don't have time for that kind of nonsense and immediately recognoize it for what it is - a cheesy sales tactic.

+Dumbing down your language always improves positive reply rates.

+But it also turns away the best prospects who want to be treated like intelligent adults, not toddlers.

 Management by metrics is [always dangerous](https://jakobgreenfeld.com/metrics).
 You have to think things through instead of lazily using whatever else is using.

 Often you have to settle for the least-worst metric you can reliably track.